 If you want to make a career for yourself in project management, it is important to get the necessary accreditation.
-There are many different courses available for aspiring project managers today, and one of the best is the APM PMQ exam – previously known as the APMP .
+There are many different training courses available for aspiring project managers today, and one of the best is the APMP (now known as the APM PMQ).
 If this is the route you have decided to go down, read on to find out everything you need to know about passing the exam.

-To find out more about our training courses for this professional qualification visit our APM PMQ page.
+For more about our courses for this professional qualification visit our APM PMQ page

 An introduction to the APMP qualification (now APM PMQ)